-Later on, we create more complex sounds by combining multiple tones together.
-But due to our unconscious bias towards the sound of the Tone - our comprehension of a feeling of unity in any sufficiently Tone-like sound - every multi-tonal structure we create ends up resembling the Tone in some way.
-Regardless of how greatly our harmonic progressions grow in complexity, they never fully break free from the basic structure inherent to tones.
-Harmony, therefore, never ceases to be anything other than heavily embellished-upon Drone music.
+Later on, we created more complex sounds by combining multiple tones together.
+But due to our unconscious bias towards the sound of the Tone, every multi-tonal structure we created ended up resembling the Tone in some way.
+Regardless of how greatly our harmonic progressions grew in complexity, they would never fully break free from the basic structure defined by the harmonic series.
+Harmony never ceased to be anything other than heavily embellished-upon Drone music.

 But to embellish is also to distort.
 Any alteration of a tone makes it less Tone-like and, consequently, more Noise-like.
 A tone with missing harmonics, a tone with a disproportionately loud 5th harmonic, a tone with a stretched harmonic series - these are all imperfect consonances.
 We recognize them as Tonal, but simultaneously we recognize something off in them - something strange or lopsided which tarnishes their consonant purity.
 And so, the more we embellish upon the Tone, the more we inevitably lean towards dissonance.